Why Did Jesus Turn Water to Wine?

 Thanks for commenting, Joe.
 I definitely agree with the first part of what you said.
 Genesis days are about us becoming ONE.

-5 Christine Hoeflich
+Christine Hoeflich says

 Thanks for this post Joshua, a deeper way to interpret the well-known Bible story!